Gardening Knee Pad Tutorial

 And...
 I didn’t buy anything to make this, not even filling!
 I decided to use fabric scraps.
 Do you also find it difficult to throw away fabric scraps?
 It brings me joy when I can reuse and repurpose items and make beautiful and useful things without spending much money.

-For the filling, I dove into my scrap box, gathered the small pieces and the 'ugly' fabrics and cut those into small pieces, maximum size 2 x 2 inch.
+For the filling, I dove into my scrap box, gathered the small pieces and the 'ugly' fabrics and cut those into small pieces, keep them smaller than 2 x 2 inch.

 Once you know the principle of how to make this knee pad, it's very easy to change the size.
 The measurements in this tutorial give you a pad of approximately 19 x 8 inch.